 Support: The resources, assistance, and guidance provided by the vehicle tracking software company to users, including phone support, email or chat support, and online forums.

 Of all the GPS tracking software we reviewed, Verizon Connect was the most versatile of the bunch.
-Its Reports feature is particularly valuable as it is designed to help managers identify trends over time.
-This can allow you to be more agile in your delivery, and spot opportunities for efficiency improvement.
+Its Reports feature is particularly valuable as it is designed to help managers identify trends over time and allow your team to be more agile in delivery, and spot opportunities for efficiency improvement.

 However, Verizon Connect isn’t the most affordable option, especially when compared to the expected prices for competitors RAM and Quartix.
-That’s something to consider if you don’t feel like you need a suite of fancy features.
+That’s something to consider if you don’t feel like you need a suite of the fanciest features.

-There are plenty of other providers out there.
-If you’d like to compare prices from providers based on your specific business needs, it’s worth filling out our free quote form.
-Just answer a few questions (it’ll only take a few seconds) and we’ll match you with GPS tracking providers.
-They’ll reach out to you with their prices and offerings.
+As you’ll have seen in this article, most providers aren’t open about potential costs.
+If you’d like to compare exact prices from providers based on your specific business needs, we recommend filling out our free quote form.
+Answer a few questions and we’ll match you with the relevant GPS tracking providers, who will then reach out with prices and plans tailored to you.

 Frequently asked questions